Tuesday, December 30, 2025

 Next stop was a rushing river with scenic waterfalls.
 A wooden walkway had been constructed to get to this location for viewing.

 Puerto Montt is at the same latitude as San Carlos de Bariloche on the Argentine side of the border.
 In fact, there is a very minor border crossing between the two: a gravel road on the Chilean side leading to a ferry boat landing on Lago Nahuel Huapi in Argentina.
-We encountered that crossing in 2017 on the ferry boat ride.
+We encountered that crossing in 2017 on an all-day ferry boat ride.

 We really enjoyed our one-day stay in Santiago, Chile.
 Our hotel, Solace Hotel Santiago, is in an excellent neighborhood, convenient to parks, restaurants, and the Teleferico. a cable car system to the top of San Cristobal Hill.
 This cable car was chosen by TripAdvisor as the #1 city attraction.
 In this photo, you are looking across the city to the snowcapped Andes Mountains.